iliasZh/go-jwt-auth/README.md

 This repo is a part of a RESTful authorization service written in Go with MongoDB as the database.

-It is my first Go project, so that's why the code is pretty bad :)
+It is my first Go project.
+And also I did not have any enterprise experience at the time of writing.
+That's why the code is pretty bad :)

 There are two routes: